Creative-Planning/dify-forfounder/DEPLOYMENT.md

 - **GitHub Actions:** Automated workflow deployment pipeline
 - **CloudFormation Templates:** Snapshots only (in `deployAWS/`), not for direct deployment

+**IMPORTANT: Infrastructure Management**
-**Do NOT use the CloudFormation templates in forfounder-dify-deploy for infrastructure changes.** Always use this CDK repository as the source of truth for infrastructure.
+- **CloudFormation templates in forfounder-dify-deploy repo for infrastructure have been deployed on top of this setup**
+- ForFounders admin has applied CloudFormation changes on top of the CDK deployment, consider migrating those changes into this CDK project for better consistency and maintainability, or dropping this CDK deployment.
+- Having multiple infrastructure-as-code tools managing the same resources can lead to drift and conflicts

 ## Troubleshooting